 Would you be flustered?
 Maybe tell the first story that comes to mind?
 Or would you give up searching and let this opportunity pass?

-This exact scenario may not happen to you, but there are times that telling a story would be the perfect way to engage, inspire, or persuade someone important to you.
+This exact scenario may not happen to you, but there are times that telling a story would be the perfect way to engage, inspire or persuade someone important to you.
 You might have the perfect story for a presentation, a job interview or even a first date.

-When you decide to collect your own stories, they’ll start popping up all the time –– when you’re in meetings, driving to work or just waking up.
+The same thing happens when you decide to collect your own stories, they’ll start popping up all the time –– when you’re in virtual meetings, driving or just waking up.

 I have a notebook I use to write my favorite inspirational quotes and my stories.
-I keep that notebook on my desk in the office.
+I keep that notebook on my desk next to my computer.
 It’s a white Moleskine notebook with a black drawing of Batman on the cover.
 Don’t judge me.

-To make sure I capture stories when I’m traveling or elsewhere, I have a notes file on my phone labeled “stories” and whenever I hear something that would make a good story (or a Sunday Coffee post ;-) I enter it on my phone.
+To make sure I capture stories when I’m traveling or elsewhere, I have a notes file on my phone labeled “stories” and whenever I hear something that would make a good story, blog article or YouTube video I enter it on my phone.
 If I’m driving, I dictate a quick note.

-During my training sessions, I’m often privileged to hear amazing, and often intimate stories.
-People will share tragedies and triumphs, contributing meaningful parts of their lives.
+During my training sessions, I’m privileged to hear amazing, often intimate personal stories.
+People will share tragedies and triumphs from meaningful parts of their lives.
 Cancer diagnosis, losing a loved one, being fired from a job.

-When I ask whether they have shared these stories elsewhere, they often say no. Sometimes people don’t remember to tell them or they didn’t think the stories were important.
+When I ask whether they have shared these stories before, they often say no. Sometimes people say they thought no one would want to hear those stories.

 Rather than asking the old, “how’s business?” what if you asked someone to tell you the most interesting story they’ve heard in their business in the past year?

-When you ask that question, rather than get the pat answer, “business is good” you’ll get a real insight into the person and the organization.
+When you ask that question, rather than getting the pat answer, “business is good” you’ll get a real insight into the person and the organization.
 That’s because to find a story, we have to search a different part of our brains, as it takes some effort and creativity.

-Watch a person’s face, especially their eyes, when they search for a story.

-And when they share the story with you, the two of you are making the most real, intimate connection available to human beings.
-You’re sharing yourselves.
+Watch their reactions, especially their eyes.
+When you share your story, the two of you are making the most real, intimate connection available to human beings.

-I call storytelling “the leader’s superpower” because telling a story is more engaging, inspiring and motivating than anything else you can say.
+This is why I call storytelling “the leader’s superpower.”
+Telling a story is more engaging, inspiring and motivating than anything else you can say.

-So keep your eyes open; stories are all around you.
+So keep your eyes open –– stories are all around you.
 Search your life and the lives of people you know for the moments you can share with others.

 You’ll be on your way to telling the world your story.